Written by: Stephanie Rothman, Maurice Jules, and Charles S. Swartz

 "Alright, I got laid last night!"

-Lee Ritter (Michael Blodgett, looking like a more date-rapey version of Joe Dallesandro) and his wife Susan (Sherry Miles, who looks great in a bikini) attract the attention of a mysterious lady in red named Diane (Celeste Yarnall).
+Lee Ritter (Michael Blodgett, looking kinda like Joe Dallesandro) and his wife Susan (Sherry Miles, often bikini-clad) attract the attention of a mysterious lady in red named Diane (Celeste Yarnall).
 She invites them to visit her secluded estate out in the middle of a desert, where they proceed to mill about and do nothing until strange stuff begins to happen.
 Their hostess exhibits odd, leering behavior, and seemingly invades their dreams in an attempt to jump their bones.
 Is she a succubus?
 A vampire?

 comments powered by Disqus Ratings: